VerbekeLab/-RecSys_SR/README.md

 # Data-driven internal mobility: Similarity regularization gets the job done </br><sub><sub>Simon De Vos, Johannes Desmedt, Marijke Verbruggen, Wouter Verbeke [[2024]](https://doi.org/10.1016/j.knosys.2024.111824)</sub></sub>
-This paper presents a novel approach to support career management by recommending job–employee matches within an organization through data-driven insights.
-We build a recommender system to propose matches.
-The presented approach extends upon a conventional collaborative filtering recommender system, which suggests matches based on the historic performance similarities of employees.
-To address the prevalent challenge of the cold start issue in internal placement, we incorporate personal employee data with a similarity-based regularization term.
-This regularization term finds latent representations that are closer to each other when employees share similar personal features.
-This approach is evaluated using three real-life datasets and demonstrates a highly competitive performance compared to state-of-the-art benchmark methods.
-Overall, we make three contributions to the field of HR analytics: (i) we present a comprehensive survey of job–employee recommender systems in the context of internal mobility, (ii) we implement a similarity regularization method, and (iii) we release a first-of-its-kind HR dataset on internal mobility.

 ## Instructions:
 To replicate the results as reported in the paper, exectute the notebook *'main.ipynb'*